 Mr Rouhani says he wants to steer Iran towards "moderation".
-One of his main election pledges was to try to ease international sanctions imposed on Iran over its nuclear programme, which he partially achieved in November with an agreement with the P5+1 group - US, Britain, Russia, China, France and Germany - in Geneva.
+One of his main election pledges was to try to ease the crippling international sanctions imposed on Iran over its nuclear programme.

 Mr Rouhani was an Islamic activist in the run-up to Iran's 1979 revolution, and was later an influential figure during the Iran-Iraq war.
 He served as Iran's chief nuclear negotiator from 2003 to 2005, when he was removed by his ultra-conservative predecessor as president, Mahmoud Ahmadinejad.

 Mr Ahmadinejad was re-elected in June 2009 amid a bitterly contested poll that led to serious internal unrest.
 In the 2005 presidential election, Mr Ahmadinejad won a run-off vote to become Iran's first non-clerical president for 24 years.